ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Correct-LV2010-registry.md

 1. Under `HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\{LabVIEW GUID from step 1}`, add a string called `!AppId` and set the value to the `AppId` from above.

-1. Open dcomcnfg as Adminstrator, locate LabVIEW and click properties.
+1. Open dcomcnfg as Administrator, locate LabVIEW and click properties.
 Under Identity, set it to launching user then click OK.